wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/general-recommendations-for-react-secure-coding.md

     ```

-## Third Party Dependencies
+## Third-Party Dependencies
-Before using any 3rd party npm packages or libraries on the wso2 products, highly recommended to ensure that the above mentioned vulnerable code components are not used in those dependencies.
-Also these 3rd party dependencies must not contain any known vulnerabilities.
-To detect vulnerabilities on 3rd party components can use tools like `nmp audit`[^7].
+Before using any third-party npm packages or libraries on WSO2 products, ensure that the above-mentioned vulnerable code components are not used in those dependencies.
+Also, these third-party dependencies must not contain any known vulnerabilities.
+To detect vulnerabilities in third-party components, use tools like `npm audit`[^7].

 ## References